josepadial/federated-lab-multihw/docs/reproducibility.md

 Data handling
 - CIFAR-10 test set loaded consistently; preprocessing normalized to NCHW float32 with dataset stats.
 - Shared preprocess_np() used by all engines to ensure fairness.
+ - For 03, local client datasets are drawn from the same CIFAR-10 base with simple IID splits unless otherwise specified in the notebook.

 Benchmarking protocol
 - Warmup and run counts fixed by config; identical batch used across engines for a given benchmark.